 ‘The great thing about being part of a big national group is that, if you have to move away for work, you don’t feel so isolated.
 You have that big network and it can help you settle in so much quicker.
 I’ve met people who have ended up living with people they’ve met through networking sessions.’

 Access to industry-specific publications can help you when the time comes to attend interviews.
 All these professional bodies have industry magazines and as a member you will be given access to these.
 Keeping up to date with these magazines will give you an inside view of what’s going on in the industry.
 Reading these in the run-up to an interview you should help boost your commercial awareness and give you things to talk about at interview; particularly if you’re asked to talk about a current problem or issue the industry is facing.

 If you read an article that you find particularly interesting, it’s a good idea to connect with the contributor via social media.
 Most contributors would be happy to talk to you about the piece and maybe even give you some more advice and information.

 Taking part in competitions

 Taking part in competitions that your professional body runs will boost your CV and may even win you some work experience or a cash prize.

-For example, CIOB, and its student and young professional group Novus, has ‘Bright Futures Novus Challenge’.
-The challenge is based on a real-life project and groups of students will be given two weeks to prepare a short presentation of recommendations and findings about the project.
-The winners are given work placements with industry employers.
-Taking part will look great on your CV – even if you don’t win, you can still say that you entered the competition on your CV.
+For example, CIOB, and its student and young professional group Novus, have previously run ‘Bright Futures Novus Challenge’.
+The challenge was based on a real-life project and groups of students were given two weeks to prepare a short presentation of recommendations and findings about the project.
+The winners were given work placements with industry employers.
+Taking part in competitions such as this will look great on your CV – even if you don’t win, you can still say that you entered the competition on your CV.
 It shows that you’re an active member of the industry’s body and committed to a career in the industry.